Property (QT) for 3-manifold groups: Introduction

-Note that any non-uniform lattice in $SU(n,1)$ for $n\ge 2$ or $Sp(n,1)$ for $n\ge 1$ is hyperbolic relative to non-virtually abelian subgroups (see \cite[II.
-Lemma 10.27]{BH99}).
-We then have the following corollary. \begin{cor} A non-uniform lattice in $SU(n,1)$ for $n\ge 2$ or $Sp(n,1)$ for $n\ge 1$ do not have property (QT), while any lattice of $SO(n,1)$ has property (QT) for $n\ge 2$. \end{cor}
+Similar to trees, any isometry on quasi-trees must be either elliptic or loxodromic (\cite{M05}).
+Hence, if a finitely generated group acts properly (in a metric sense) on finite products of quasi-trees, then every non-trivial element is undistorted (Lemma \ref{QTUndistortedLem}).
+Moreover, property (QT) allows to characterize virtually abelian groups among sub-exponential growth groups and solvable groups.

-Note that it is still insufficient to derive property (QT) of mixed 3-manifolds directly from Theorems \ref{QTCKAThm} and \ref{QTRHGThm}, since the original subgroups $P\in\mathcal P$ of $\pi_1(M)$ may not preserve factors in the finite product of quasi-trees.
-Passing to appropriate finite index subgroups of $P$ preserves the factors, of course.
-However, it turns out that a stronger assumption must be satisfied so that every finite index subgroup of each $P$ is separable.
-This is the notion of a \textit{full profinite topology} induced on subgroups (see the precise definition before Theorem \ref{thm:sepaQT} and a relevant discussion in \cite{R18}).
-See Theorem \ref{thm:sepaQT} as well for a variant of Theorem \ref{QTRHGThm} under this assumption.
+\begin{thm} Let $G$ be a finitely generated group.
+Then the following statements hold. \begin{enumerate} \item Assume that $G$ has sub-exponential growth.
+Then $G$ has property (QT) if and only if $G$ is virtually abelian. \item Suppose that $G$ is solvable with finite virtual cohomological dimension.
+Then $G$ has property (QT) if and only if it is virtually abelian. \end{enumerate} \end{thm}

-In the setting of a mixed 3-manifold, each $P\in\mathcal P$ of $\pi_1(M)$ is verified to have this property in Lemma \ref{lem:separable}.
-Therefore, all mixed 3-manifolds are proven to have property (QT).
+By Theorem \ref{QTRHGThm}, this yields as a consequence that non-uniform lattices in $SU(n,1)$ and $Sp(n, 1)$ for $n\ge 2$ fail to act properly on finite products of quasi-trees. \begin{cor} A non-uniform lattice in $SU(n,1)$ for $n\ge 2$ or $Sp(n,1)$ for $n\ge 1$ does not have property (QT), while any lattice of $SO(n,1)$ has property (QT) for $n\ge 2$. \end{cor}